orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/residual_registration.rst

 is to align two or more images of the same scene often taken at different times, from different viewpoints, or by different sensors.
-It is a basic step for orthorectification, image stitching, image fusion, change detection etc. But this process is also critical for stereo reconstruction process to be able to obtain an accurate estimation of epipolar geometry.
+It is a basic step for orthorectification, image stitching, image fusion, change detection, and others.
+But this process is also critical for stereo reconstruction process to be able to obtain an accurate estimation of epipolar geometry.

 Sensor model is generally not sufficient to provide image registrations.
-Indeed, several sources of geometric distortion can be contained in optical remote sensing images including earth rotation, platform movement, non linearity etc.
+Indeed, several sources of geometric distortion can be contained in optical remote sensing images including earth rotation, platform movement, non linearity, etc.

 They result in geometric errors on scene level, image level and pixel level.
 It is critical to rectify the errors before a thematic map is